Key developments on October 17:

 Volodymyr Zelensky, the President of Ukraine, said on October 17 that North Korea was preparing 10,000 soldiers from different branches and specializations for Russia’s full scale war against Ukraine.

-His statement came just days after a Western Diplomat told the Kyiv Independent newspaper that sent 10,000 soldiers to Russia.
+His statement came just days after a Western Diplomat told the Kyiv Independent newspaper that Pyongyang sent 10,000 soldiers to Russia.
 Zelensky stated that Moscow intends to “actually engage” North Korea in war in the upcoming months.

 He added, “We know that they are preparing to deploy about 10,000 soldiers to fight against us.”